ClementTsang/bottom/docs/content/usage/widgets/process.md

 You can show the full command instead of just the process name by pressing ++P++.

+Press ++w++ to open the selected process's complete command in a wrapped, scrollable view.
+Processes must be ungrouped before opening this view.

 <figure>
     <img src="../../../assets/screenshots/process/process_full.webp" alt="A picture of a process widget using full commands."/>
 </figure>